paw care 101: how to take care of your dog's paws

 It could have any number of causes, like a sign of bacterial infection or a foreign object that’s punctured the paw.
 In this instance, it would be best to take your pet to their vet.

 Nail trauma is one of the most common issues and can range from the nail breaking to it being ripped out.
 It’s best to consult your vet to get the correct treatment and prevent infection.

 4) Crusty, Cracked or Broken Skin on the Paw Pads

 If you notice that you’ll need to rinse off the affected area with a wound care solution to clear away irritants.
 Afterwards, apply antimicrobial hydrogel to soothe the area and promote healing.
 You should also bandage the area to prevent any further injury to the paw.

-Though we’re not expert groomers are PawPots, we love sharing our knowledge with our fellow PawPotters because we care about your pet’s health.
-Once you start paying attention to your pup’s paws, you’ll see a positive change in their behavior: he’ll be happy and much more comfortable!
+Though we’re not expert groomers at PawPots, we love sharing our knowledge with our fellow PawPotters because we care about your pet’s health.
+Once you start paying attention to your pup’s paws, you’ll see a positive change in their behavior: they’ll be happy and much more comfortable!

 Plants to Avoid if You Have a Cat in Your Home

 Plants can transform your home into a vibrant and soothing haven.
 However, if you own a cat, beware of these poisonous plants for your...